shopware/docs/guides/plugins/plugins/framework/data-handling/entities-via-attributes.md

 ```

-## Api encoding
+## API encoding

-Each field of an entity is by default not exposed in the API.
-To expose a field in the API, you have to set the `api` parameter of the `Field` attribute to `true`, or to one of the scopes you want to allow.
+By default, each field of an entity is not exposed in the API.
+To expose a field in the API, you must set the api parameter of the Field attribute to true or specify one of the scopes you want to allow.

 ```php
 <?php